Ancak kendisi bir kereye mahsus bir tasarım çalışması.

 Tavanın gidişiyle formu değişen Scala Spider'ın arka tasarımı da elden geçirilmiş ve Porsche 911 Speedster'dan bildiğimiz koltuk arkası çıkıntılar (nacelle olarak bilinir) uygulanmış.
 Arka tamponun merkezine yerleştirilmiş altıgen egzoz çıkışı ve Octavia RS'ten alınma çift renkli alaşım jantlar ise formüle iyi gitmiş.
 Kabindeki kırmızı dikişler ise iç mekânın Monte Carlo donanım paketinden taşındığını gösteriyor.

-Gallery: 2020 Skoda Scala Spider teaser
+Galeri: 2020 Skoda Scala Spider teaser

 Skoda henüz aracın adını açıklamadı fakat lansmanın haziran ayında yapılacağını duyurdu.
 Mlada Boleslav'daki mesleki akademi öğrencilerinin bir kereye mahsus otomobili Scala Spider'ı tam olarak nasıl görünecek merak ediyoruz.
 Bu arada projede Skoda Design'ın başındaki isim Oliver Stefani'nin de öğrencilere yardımcı olduğunu belirtelim.